tudaga/NMFreg_tutorial/README.md

 There are two options:
 * **Locally**

-This requires standard scientific Python 3 environment.
+Note: This requires standard scientific Python 3 environment.
 A simple way of getting that is installing [Anaconda](https://www.anaconda.com/distribution/#download-section).

 Run the following commands in your terminal:
 ```
 git clone https://github.com/tudaga/NMFreg_tutorial